navythenerd/awesome-hammerspoon-framework/README.md

 ## General stucture

 The framework provides some default files which are needed to get the framework working.
-These main files are `init.lua` and `core.lua`.
+These main files are `init.lua` and `ahf.lua`.
 Through `etc/environment.lua`, `etc/keymap.lua`, `etc/libraries.lua` further settings are saved to, these are loaded at init time (see `init.lua`).

 ### init.lua

 This file is the main entry point of every Hammerspoon configuration.
 This file is used to load the `Core` and bootstrap all the specified extensions.
 So it is not necessary to change this file.

-### core.lua
+### ahf.lua

 This is the main framework file which is managing and bootstrapping any further extensions/libraries.
-The `Core` comes with some other pre-configured helper functions.
+The `AHF` comes with some other pre-configured helper functions.

-#### Core Features
+#### AHF Features

 - Hot-reloading of configuration: This function is triggered every time a file has changed.
 This causes a reload of the whole Hammerspoon configuration.
 - Own require function which can be called through: `prequire(...)`, this function will return the loaded file if its exist otherwise the return value is `nil`.
 - Hotkey-binding: This function can bind any function to the provided key and global hotkey.
-There is no need to use this function if you use extensions which are following the development guidelines described below, otherwise you can use `core.bindHotkey(key, alt, fn)` (key - string, alt - boolean, fn - function) to manually bootstrap third-party extensions.
+There is no need to use this function if you use extensions which are following the development guidelines described below, otherwise you can use `core.bindHotkey(hyper, alt, fn)` (hyper - string (Hypername defined in `keymap.lua`), key - keystring, fn - function) to manually bootstrap third-party extensions.
 - Library support: The framework supports libraries which are intended to seperate core functionality and further functions which may be needed by more than one module (Have a look at `lib` directory for shipped libraries and `etc/library.lua` for library definition).

 ### modules.lua

 This file is used to load modules.
-There is provided one table named `modules`, add your module's file name as string to the table and the `Core` will bootstrap them from `mod` directory using the corresponding configuration file from `etc` directory.
+There is provided one table named `modules`, add your module's file name as string to the table and the `AHF` will bootstrap them from `mod` directory using the corresponding configuration file from `etc` directory.

 ### environment.lua